Sur-Place Fellows Summer Term 2026

 Yuliia Fetko

-Yuliia Fetko, Research Institute of Fundamental and Applied Studies of European Territorial Cooperation; Associate Professor of the Department of International Law, Law Faculty, Uzhhorod National University, PhD (Law), Associate Professor.
+Yuliia Fetko, Director of the Research Institute of Fundamental and Applied Studies of European Territorial Cooperation of the Uzhhorod National University, Associate Professor of the Department of International Law, Doctor of Philosophy in Law, Associate Profess.

 KIU research project: ‘Adaptation of the EU Cohesion Policy Acquis in Ukraine: Legal and Institutional Mechanisms’